encircled/Joiner/README.md

 ## Query features

-Query features allow to modify the request/query before executing in declarative way.
+Query features allow you to modify the request/query in a declarative way before execution.
-For example, joiner offers a build-it query feature for spring-based pagination - PageableFeature.
+For example, Joiner offers a built-in query feature for Spring-based pagination: `PageableFeature`.
-Usage of the features is following:
+The usage of these features is as follows:

 ```java
 joiner.findOne(Q.from(QGroup.group)
         .addFeatures(new PageableFeature(PageRequest.of(0,20))));
 ```

-You can implement your own features, for example a feature which adds active status predicate to all present joins:
+You can implement your own features, such as a feature that adds an active status predicate to all existing joins:

 ```java
 public class ActiveStatusFeature implements QueryFeature {